FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	};
 	"""

 We define the conductivity matrix by first creating mesh functions from the files we stored in :download:`generate_data.py`.
 Here, the third argument in :py:class:`MeshFunction <dolfin.cpp.mesh.MeshFunction>` is the path to the data files.
 Then, we define an expression for the entries in the matrix where we give the C++ code as an argument for optimalization.
-Finally we use the ufl function as_matrix() to create the matrix consisting of the expressions.
+Finally we use the UFL function as_matrix() to create the matrix consisting of the expressions.

 .. code-block:: python